8

 • "desire for harmony... overrides realistic appraisal"

-Why others are wrong: A (A symptom is 'suppression of dissent.'), C (Not mentioned; focus is on internal group dynamics.), D (This would counter groupthink, not characterize it.).
+Why others are wrong: B (This option is incorrect.), C (Not mentioned; focus is on internal group dynamics.), D (This would counter groupthink, not characterize it.).